LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 		the key ``b``.
 Note that some implementations might support keys other than strings too.
 (The Python and Java renderer do for example.)

-If the specified key doesn't exist or the index is out out range for the string or list, the special object ``Undefined`` is returned.
+If the specified key doesn't exist or the index is out of range for the string or list, the special object ``Undefined`` is returned.

 Slices are also supported (for list and string objects).
 As in Python one or